Prompt Library · 36 prompts

 Explain:

-4. Terms I should understand better
+4. Concepts I should understand better

-NOTE: I understand this is not tax advice — I just want to understand the document better.
+NOTE: I understand that this is not tax advice — I just want to understand the document better.

 PR-09